Introduction to Socket Programming in Python

 Line 7: The bind() method, which binds the host and the port to a socket.

 Line 8: We have an option to mention the number of the client who can interact with the server.
 This is achieved by s.listen(6).
-It starts the TCP listener.
+It starts with the TCP listener.
 The numerical represents the number of clients that can interact.
-If for example, the 7th client comes then it will be dropped.
+If, for example, the 7th client comes, then it will be dropped.

 Line 10: This is more like a notification to the server about the connection that has been established.